iDebugAll/nextbox-ui-plugin/README.md

 <br/><br/>

 The Plugin can control the visibility of the layers and/or specific nodes on the topology view.<br/>
-The visibility control is currently implemented for specific device roles, unconnected devices, and passive devices:<br/>
+The visibility control is currently implemented for specific device roles, device tags, unconnected devices, and passive devices:<br/>

   - Inifial visibility behavior for specific device roles is controlled by 'undisplayed_device_role_slugs' plugin parameter.
 Listed device role slugs are hidden on initial view load, you may then hide/display any layer with a control button on the topology view page.<br/>

+  - Inifial visibility behavior for specific device tags is controlled by 'undisplayed_device_tags' plugin parameter.
+Devices with tags matching listed tag resular expressions are hidden on initial view load, you may then hide/display any layer with a control button on the topology view page.<br/>
+  By default, the plugin lists all discovered device tags in Select Layers menu.
+You can use 'select_layers_list_include_device_tags' and 'select_layers_list_exclude_device_tags' plugin parameters to filter the included tags.<br/>
+  All three tag visibility control parameters are optional lists of regular expressions.
+Tags matching 'undisplayed_device_tags' are always listed in Select Layers menu.
+Empty or unset 'select_layers_list_include_device_tags' allows all discovered tags to be listed in Select layers menu.
+If set, 'select_layers_list_include_device_tags' works as an allow list for matched tags. 'select_layers_list_exclude_device_tags' filters out matched tags from the list, expept for ones matching 'undisplayed_device_tags'.

   - Initial visibility behavior for unconnected nodes is controlled by DISPLAY_UNCONNECTED boolean plugin parameter.<br/>
   By default unconnected nodes are being displayed.
 Set DISPLAY_UNCONNECTED to False to hide them on initial topology view load.<br/>